adamhenson/algorithms-and-data-structures-with-typescript/src/asymptotic-runtime/big-o-notation/linearithmic-time-complexity/README.md

 **Syntax:** O(_n_ log _n_)

 > It is a combination of Linear and Logarithmic Time Complexities.
-The time taken by this is slightly less than the linear time complexity but not as slow as the quadratic time complexity.
+The time taken by this is slightly more than linear time complexity but not as slow as the quadratic time complexity.

-Heap Sort and Quick Sort are some examples of Linearithmic Time Complexity.
+Merge Sort, Heap Sort and Quick Sort are some examples of Linearithmic Time Complexity.
 A linearithmic algorithm is sometimes referred to "log-linear".

 ## Example: Merge Sort